Shrewsbury (Camp Parapet) Cemetery: Camp Parapet

-Camp Parapet also was a very large contraband camp, where large numbers of former slaves sought refuge.
+Camp Parapet was a large contraband camp, where large numbers of former slaves sought refuge.
 They were hired on as laborers, assistants, and many joined the service.
 They were fed and housed in the camp.
-All the slaves of the nearby plantations journeyed to Camp Parapet.
+Many of those enslaved on the nearby plantations journeyed to Camp Parapet.

 In 1867-68, the graves of Union troops were moved from civilian graveyards and those of various other camps (including Camp Parapet) to Chalmette National Cemetery.
-Former slaves were buried in the camp‘s cemetery.
+Formerly enslaved people were buried in the camp‘s cemetery.

 After the war, the name Camp Parapet was applied to the neighborhood as well as Shrewsbury, Bath, and Harlem.
 Today all that survives of Camp Parapet is the magazine, where ammunition is stored.
 The magazine is located at the opposite end of the block from Ross Chapel.

 Civilian burials

 For years common practice has been to bury Methodists in front and Baptists in the rear although, as family members often attend both churches, the practice is not strictly enforced.